-Groups include: Emory Health Against Human Trafficking, Project Medishare, Physicians for Human Rights, Medical Students for Choice, Health Students Taking Action Together.
-Students participate in numerous service trips to rural Atlanta and countries around the world, including Haiti, Thailand, Republic of Georgia, and Vietnam.
+Groups include: Emory Health Against Human Trafficking, Project Medishare, Physicians for Human Rights, Medical Students for Choice and Health Students Taking Action Together.
+Students participate in numerous service trips to rural Atlanta and international destinations, including Haiti, Thailand, The Republic of Georgia, and Vietnam.
 Currently, students volunteer at 6 inner-city student-run clinics in Atlanta.

 Responsibilities include curriculum coordination, ongoing review and oversight of curriculum, analysis and solution of problems arising in the curriculum, and development of policy for medical student education.